manitourobotics/nqc-programs/README.md

     nqc -Trcx2 -Susb -d <program-name>

-or look in the scripts folder at deploy.sh.
+or look in the scripts folder at deploy.sh which you can just run in the current directory.

+    ./deploy

 I'm assuming that you're using the RCX2.0 with a USB infrared tower.